Sonoran Hot DogsJump to Recipe

-I should start this post with a big fat disclosure: I’ve never been to Tucson (or Sonora, Mexico for that matter) and never had an official Sonoran hot dog there so it’s with great humility that I even attempt to recreate it.
+I should start this post with a big fat disclosure: I’ve never been to Tucson (or Sonora, Mexico for that matter) and never had an official Sonoran Hot Dog.
+So, it’s with great humility that I even attempt to recreate it.

-But, I do have a good friend who goes there frequently and we made these a few times last year.
-He confirmed that they were close enough!
+But, I do have a good friend who goes there frequently and we made these Sonoran Hot Dogs a few times over the years.
+He confirmed that these were close enough!
 Plus, it turns out, as with many grilled meat items, you can kind of make it your own and it’ll probably be delicious.

 The hardest part of the Sonoran hot dog is the bacon-wrapped element.
 It’s doable though and you could make a bunch of these before a party or something without too much trouble.
 You don’t actually need to secure the bacon with toothpicks.
 If you wrap the bacon tightly and sit the hot dog so the ends of the bacon are underneath, it’ll stay wrapped.

 Cook these on a medium-high grill with the ends down still and as they cook the bacon will firm up and stay tightly wrapped around the hot dog.
 It’ll also get beautifully crispy.